 The first thing you'll notice about mountain bike helmets is the extra coverage they provide.
 When riding on the road, most crashes are forward of the rider, unlike mountain biking where crashes could be in all directions.
 As a result, there is far more coverage over the occipital and temporal regions, and in the case of downhill mountain biking, a full face helmet providing extra protection for the face, chin and mouth is required (as it is for BMX riding too).

 As mentioned, most crashes on the road occur to the front of a rider and so the coverage is much more focused to the front and sides of the helmet.
 The goal of a road helmet is to be light and provide good ventilation at higher speeds.
-As a result, premium road helmets use carbon fiber composite material to shed weight while remaining strong and have channels running through the helmet for the air to be guided over the head, which keeps you cool.
+As a result, many premium road helmets use carbon fiber composite material to shed weight while remaining strong.
+They feature have channels running through the helmet for the air to be guided over the head, which keeps you cool.

-Ultra lightweight helmets can weigh as little as 200g but you'll pay a premium for it.
-There has also been a big focus on aerodynamics in road riding and so many manufacturers are smoothing out the surface of their helmets and reducing the number of vents in favour of more aero gains.
-Clever creations like the Kask Infinity get the best of both worlds by having a vent that can be open or closed or like the Lazer Z1 that comes with a removal aeroshell, that is also handy in winter to trap the heat in.
+Ultra lightweight helmets can weigh less than 200g, but you'll pay a premium for it.
+Recently, there has also been a big focus on aerodynamics in road riding and so many manufacturers are smoothing out the surface of their helmets and reducing the number of vents in favour of more aero gains.
+Many of the latest designs aim to offer an aero shape with carefully considered channels to ensure you don't overheat, while the likes of Lazer's Z1 comes with a removal aeroshell, that is also handy in winter to trap the heat in.

 Most road helmets don't include a visor, with the key reason being that such an addition gets in your field of view when riding in the low and aggressive position of a road bike.

-Triathlon is a predictable cycling event that doesn't involve quick changes of direction or fluctuations in speed, instead, the cycling leg of a triathlon is all about aerodynamics.
-As such, triathlon helmets will commonly feature 'tails' that enhance the flow of air over a rider, making them more aerodynamic.
+Triathlon is a predictable cycling event that doesn't involve quick changes of direction or fluctuations in speed, instead, the cycling leg is all about aerodynamics.
+As such, triathlon helmets will commonly feature "tails" that enhance the flow of air over a rider, making them more aerodynamic.
 The only issue is riders need to maintain a specific position to take full advantage of the benefits.
-More modern day triathlon helmets are similar to road riding aero helmets, whereby the tail has been cut off, which allows greater movement of the head without negatively affecting aerodynamics.
-Worth noting, triathlon or time trial helmets rarely ventilate as well as a more traditional road helmet – all in the name of speed.
+More modern triathlon helmets are similar to road riding aero helmets, whereby the tail has been cut off, which allows greater movement of the head without negatively affecting aerodynamics, all while allowing an easier exhaust for hot air.
+Worth noting, triathlon or time trial-specific helmets rarely ventilate as well as a more traditional aero road helmet – all in the name of speed.

 Kids helmets are basically slimmed down versions of adult helmets, but there are a few key points we wanted to point out.